 Description: An efficient sampling-based inference framework for multiple parameters will be developed and inverse uncertainty quantification for malaria applied to Ghana data will be performed (i.e. inference of historical intervention coverages).
 Results from Objective 1 will provide us with the parameters that would require accurate estimates for robust model predictions and we will infer these parameters.
 We will employ an efficient sampling algorithm (e.g. Adaptive mixture importance sampling (AMIS)) that has been proven to efficiently calibrate models with high-dimensional parameter spaces to design a framework to perform inverse uncertainty quantification.
 In the framework detailed in Retkute et al. 2021 [41], algorithms known as importance sampling are augmented by a proposal function which compares the empirical distribution function of modelled malaria prevalence conditioned on pixel-level geospatial estimates with the modelled prevalence alone.
 At each iteration, the algorithm samples from a shrinking subset of active pixel sites until no site is active anymore.
 Here, we will simulate each district separately at appropriate pixel resolution (e.g. 5km2) and infer EIR and ITN coverage levels (for most recent years) based on simulated prevalence from 2015-2024.
 All data (past intervention and prevalence) will be provided through an established partnership with MAP.

-Table 3 shows some calibration approaches used in the most commonly used malaria intervention ABMs used for subnational tailoring.
+Table 3 shows various calibration approaches employed in the most common malaria intervention ABMs used for subnational tailoring.

 Table 3: Calibration approaches in the state-of-the-art malaria intervention ABMs used for sub-national tailoring